pmarreck/fractional-lua/README.md

 - GNU Multiple Precision Library for arbitrary precision arithmetic
 - LuaJIT FFI for efficient C library bindings in Lua
 - MoonScript for elegant syntax over Lua
+- Yuescript for modern improvements to the MoonScript language